Jenisch/ExileCraft-v0.1-a/README.md

      * macOS/Linux: run `./run_cli.sh` or `python3 main.py --cli`.

 4. **Build your item**
-   * In the GUI, pick a base from the left column to review its tags, influence, and crafting tips.
+   * In the browser or desktop interface, pick a base from the left column to review its tags, influence, and crafting tips.
    * Browse compatible affixes (or toggle the checkbox to explore every mod).
 Each entry shows its stat text, spawn weighting snippet, and alteration odds, so you can compare options before committing.
-Double-click to add them to your prefix/suffix wishlist, then press **Generate plan**.
+Click an affix to inspect it, then add it to your prefix/suffix wishlist and press **Generate plan**.
    * Generated plans now start with a checklist you can tick off in-game, followed by step-by-step instructions that call out deterministic crafting options, recommended currencies, and the actual 1-in-X odds for Alteration attempts.
    * Prefer the CLI?
 Follow the prompts to enter the numeric choices and receive the plan in stylised panels.

 ## Build a Windows executable